Stack & setup

 /Users/scott/dev/. - Most projects: pnpm + TypeScript + the default stack above.

 - I prefer one canonical starter kit over a dozen variants.
-(Working on it.)
+(Continually working on it.)